 - Experimental Setup: How are you going to set up your experiments to test these hypothesis?
 What are the variables in these experiments?
 How do you plan to control these variables for an unbiased experimental result?

-Submissions should follow the structure of research description described above, and use the ACM SIGPLAN Conference Format, 10 point font size.
+Submissions should follow the structure of research description described above, and use the ACM SIGPLAN acmart style.
 See http://www.sigplan.org/Resources/Author/.
+Please use the provided double-column Latex or Word templates.

 Your submission should not exceed 3 pages, including references and appendices (if applicable).
 You are not required to use up all 3 pages, but we leave it as an option for students who want to use the Doctoral Symposium paper to publicly document the current progress and contributions of their research.
 We expect the majority of submissions to be in 2-3 pages.
 Regardless of the length of your submission, your presentation should be sufficiently detailed to describe your dissertation research.